Hazardous Fuel Management

 Cut, thin, burn, or otherwise reduce flammable vegetation on the landscape.

 Fuel treatments are most effective when multiple strategies are combined to disrupt the potential for a wildfire to spread and intensify.
-Fuel treatments complement other wildfire mitigation strategies, such as creating defensible space in the home ignition zone and home hardening, to reduce risks to people and homes.
+Fuel management complements other wildfire mitigation strategies, such as managing vegetation around homes to reduce risks to people and homes.
 Fuel treatments can also help make wildfire response safer and more effective.

 Fire Adapted Communities Learning Network